Kinematics, cluster algebras and Feynman integrals: Introduction

-On the other hand, these and other investigations have made ${\cal N}{=}4$ SYM an extremely fruitful playground for new methods of evaluating Feynman integrals, which is a subject of enormous interests by itself.
-There has been significant progress in computing and studying finite, conformal Feynman integrals contributing to amplitudes~\cite{Drummond:2006rz, *Drummond:2007aua,Drummond:2010cz,ArkaniHamed:2010gh,*Spradlin:2011wp,*DelDuca:2011wh,Bourjaily:2013mma,Henn:2018cdp,Herrmann:2019upk, Bourjaily:2018aeq,Bourjaily:2019hmc,He:2020uxy,He:2020lcu}.
-Remarkably, cluster algebras and adjacency properties seem to apply to individual Feynman integrals in ${\cal N}=4$ SYM (for $n=6,7$~\cite{Caron-Huot:2018dsv, Drummond:2017ssj}, as well as $n\geq 8$~\cite{He:2021esx, He:2021non, He:2021mme}).
-Remarkably, these structures have also been found for more general Feynman integrals~\cite{Chicherin:2020umh} and for other quantities such as form factors~\cite{Dixon:2020bbt,Dixon:2021tdw}.
-Especially motivated by~\cite{Chicherin:2020umh}, in this letter we identify cluster algebras for kinematics of such conformal integrals as sub-algebras of that for $G(4,n)$, and investigate possible applications in various contexts.
+On the other hand, ${\cal N}{=}4$ sYM is also an extremely fruitful playground for new methods of evaluating Feynman integrals.
+There has been significant progress in computing and studying finite, conformal Feynman integrals contributing to amplitudes~\cite{Drummond:2006rz, Drummond:2007aua,Drummond:2010cz,ArkaniHamed:2010gh,Spradlin:2011wp,DelDuca:2011wh,Bourjaily:2013mma,Henn:2018cdp,Herrmann:2019upk, Bourjaily:2018aeq,Bourjaily:2019hmc,He:2020uxy,He:2020lcu}.
+Among all these studies, remarkably, tools of cluster algebras and adjacency properties also widely apply to individual Feynman integrals in ${\cal N}=4$ sYM for six and seven points~\cite{Caron-Huot:2018dsv, Drummond:2017ssj,Henn:2018cdp}, as well as more than eight points~\cite{He:2021esx, He:2021non, He:2021mme}).
+These structures have been used to perform cluster bootstrap calculation for individual Feynman integrals as well \cite{Drummond:2017ssj,Henn:2018cdp,He:2021fwf,He:2021non}.
+Furthermore, cluster algebraic structures have also been found for more general Feynman integrals~\cite{Chicherin:2020umh} and for other quantities such as form factors~\cite{Dixon:2020bbt,Dixon:2021tdw}, indicating broader underlying connections between Feynman integrals and cluster algebras.

+Especially motivated by~\cite{Chicherin:2020umh}, in this paper we will systematically explore the potential connection between conformal Feynman integrals in $\mathcal{N}{=}4$ sYM theory and cluster algebras.
+In particular, starting from the mathematical structure of the $G(4,n)$ cluster algebra for scattering amplitudes, we will assign a corresponding cluster algebra structure to conformal Feynman integrals by identifying their kinematics with appropriate $G(4,n)$ sub-algebras.
+The construction of such sub-algebras is based on finding sub-quivers of $G(4,n)$ that precisely control the kinematic variables associated with the Feynman integrals.
+We will explicitly provide all sub-algebras corresponding to kinematics with up to eight points and describe the general algorithm for obtaining them.

+Through the definition of these “kinematic quivers,” we will be able to determine the corresponding cluster alphabets for given kinematic configurations of specific Feynman integrals.
+For the six- and seven-point cases, these alphabets are believed to be sufficient to describe all symbol letters of the Feynman integrals.
+Starting from eight points, counterexamples begin to appear.
+Nevertheless, in the example discussed in this paper, although there exist symbol letters beyond the cluster variables, the associated singularity structure is still controlled by the cluster variables.
+This allows us to obtain the complete alphabet and to carry out the bootstrap for a particular three-loop integral.

+Finally, we discuss two important implications of this construction.
+First, we find that restricting external legs to a three-dimensional subspace corresponds, at the level of cluster algebras, to a folding of the cluster algebra.
+Second, by fixing a conformal frame, these results can also be related to Feynman integrals and their symbol alphabets in more general theories, which follows from the discussions in \cite{Chicherin:2020umh}.